Info for Authors – Marketing FAQ

 What can I do to increase sales for my books?

 There is a lot you can do in support of our marketing and publicity activities that will benefit your book.
-The more we can partner with you on the marketing and publicity roll-out, the more authentic and specific the campaign will feel – and this will often be reflected in sales.
+The more we can partner with you on the marketing and publicity rollout, the more authentic and specific the campaign will feel – and this will often be reflected in sales.

 As a start, we want to hear from you about your intended audience.
 Which kind of reader did you have in mind when you wrote your book?
-What other books may appeal to a similar audience and can serve as comp title for our campaign?
+What other books may appeal to a similar audience and can serve as comparative title for our campaign?
 If you have social media accounts, consider giving us access so that we can analyze the demographic and geographic concentration and affinity interests of your social media followers.

 We encourage all of our authors to be active on social media, engage with their followers regularly, and share all the milestones in the publishing process.

-Your publicist will be discussing a media strategy with you.
-It’s important that you are available to participate in book signings, media appearances and other events, in particular during the month before on-sale and the six weeks after.
+Your publicist will discuss a media strategy with you.
+It’s important for you to be available to participate in book signings, media appearances and other events, in particular during the month before on-sale and the six weeks after.
 Engage with your readers and share your enthusiasm as much as your schedule permits.
 It is also a good idea to network with other authors and influencers.
 In some cases, you may want to ask your contacts to share a social media post about your book with their followers or participate in an event.

 Oftentimes, the most successful marketing leverages interesting content.
-To that effect, we are always keen to have additional content from you to help promote the book.
+To that end, we are always keen to have additional content from you to help promote the book.
 We often leverage the excerpt of the book, but we may also ask you to do a Q&A with us, provide book club material, or come into the office for a video or audio recording.
 If you have additional materials relating to your book that we could leverage as part of the campaign, let us know!

 The more content we can work into our campaign that comes directly from you, the more authentic it will feel to your readers and the more impact it will have.